sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 ![src/validate/html files](../../assets/images/svelte_src_validate_html.png).

 Great!
 Looks like we're getting closer to the source of the error.
-My first suspicion is that our fix will need to go in `validateComponent.ts` since we're validating on the component.
+Our first suspicion should be that our fix will need to go in `validateComponent.ts` since we're validating on the component.
 (Spoiler: we're also going to need to add the code to `validateElement.ts`).

 In `validateComponent.ts` we find a conditional regarding an attribute's type being "Ref".